KCL-BMEIS/OOP/week1.md

 <br>
 <br>
-It is also very difficult to find an IDE that is both easy to install and works flawlessly across all relevant operating systems.
-For consistency, we have therefore decided to avoid the use of IDEs on this course.]
+It is also very difficult to find an IDE that is both easy to install and works flawlessly across all relevant platforms.
+We have therefore decided to avoid the use of IDEs on this course.]